How to Take a Snapshot on VMware Fusion in Mac & macOS

 Virtual System Restored

-How to Delete Snapshot
+How to Delete a Snapshot

 After taking a snapshot with Fusion on macOS, if you don’t need the snapshots for your guest machines, you can delete them in order not to fill the storage space of your host computer with unnecessary backup files.